Skip to content

 // → GET /health (not /api/health)

-Endpoint-level override — a / on the endpoint route discards both the global and group prefix:
+// Leading / on endpoint route → bypasses both global and group prefix

 [HandlerEndpoint(Route = "/status")]